 - Professional licensing (e.g., NMC registration)

 Because the health and care visa UK is tied directly to employment, the strength of the job offer is just as important as meeting the visa requirements themselves.
+Employers must sponsor workers with a care worker visa route in compliance with Home Office regulations.

 Who the Visa Is For